Payment Collection Flow

 For Senegal Orange deposits, the end user receives an SMS with a shortcode after the deposit is initiated.
 They dial the shortcode, triggering a USSD prompt where they input their PIN to approve the transaction.

 The unified-collections api endpoint is used for collecting payments across the supported countries.
 Please find the full API reference here.
+You will be required to pass in the following parameters :Parameter | Type | Required | Description |

 ---|---|---|---|